jedda/step-posture-connector/README.md

 This project is licensed under the [terms of the MIT license](LICENSE).

+*Note that whilst this open source tool is designed to work with `step-ca`, it is not supported or endorsed by [Smallstep](https://smallstep.com/) or the team behind `step-ca`.*

 ## Protection of the device-attest-01 challenge

 The `device-attest-01` ACME challenge can pose significant a security risk in production when exposed to the internet without further additional controls in place.
 Without external account binding or another authorisation method, any device that can satisfy the `device-attest-01` challenge can enroll in your PKI simply by knowing the ACME directory URI.
 In the case of Apple's Managed Device Attestation – when Apple provides attestation for a device, they are attesting that is is a genuine Apple device with specific identifiers, but not that it belongs to or is assigned to your organisation.
 Step Posture Connector helps you gatekeep this in a few ways: